FAQ

 What's the minimum print run for a custom bag design?+

-1× FCL (~1,500 cases) per SKU per design.
+1× FCL (25 metric tons, ~4,500 cases) per SKU per design.
 Below this, plate-making and color-setup costs make per-unit price unworkable.
 Multiple SKUs sharing one design (different bag sizes, same artwork) count toward the same FCL minimum.

 Can you print barcodes and SKUs on private-label bags?+